top of page

 Focus For Seniors & 50 Plus

-Choosing the right exercises and training programs for seniors are not necessarily the same as for younger adults.
+Choosing the best exercises and training fitness programs for seniors are not necessarily the same as for younger adults, but that's not to say you can't do the same exercises, you can, it's choosing the ones right for you.
 And each body type is different.
 Whatever your age is, you can improve your fitness.
-Seniors and people 50 plus will benefit from exercises that focus on range of motion, flexibility, balance, posture, core, muscular endurance, muscular development and muscular strength that work the hips, back, shoulders, thighs, arms, ankles and your grip.
+Seniors and people 50 plus will benefit from exercises that focus on a range of motion, balance, flexibility, posture, core, muscular endurance, strength and power that work all body parts including the feet, ankles and grip.
+Chair exercises and balance/flexibility exercises are a great way to get started and to also maintain strength.

 You might have muscle imbalances that need to be corrected through exercise, such as an anterior (front) pelvic tilt where you have overactive hip flexors and a low back arch, and underactive glutes, hamstrings and abs.
 The overactive muscles you want to stretch (flexibility exercises) and the underactive muscles you want to strengthen(core, balance and resistance exercises.)